Consistent energy-momentum trace couplings of fluids: BROWN'S LAGRANGE MULTIPLIER APPROACH

 We have six independent variables, besides the metric, which means we get six equations of motion.
 Four of them can easily be read off and match those presented in~\cite{Brown_1993}.
 We find

-This is an expected result as we expect the conservation of the particle number density to hold (Eq.~\eqref{phieq}).
+This is an expected result as we expect the conservation of the particle-number density to hold [Eq.~\eqref{phieq}].
 The second condition in Eq.~\eqref{betaeq} restricts the four-velocity direction to constant Lagrange coordinates flow lines.
 From Eqs.~\eqref{alphaeq} and~\eqref{thetaeq} we have restriction on the exchange of $\beta_A$ and $s$ across the flow.